 Do your LinkedIn connections spell your value to a potential employer?
 I may say, a significant part.
-LinkedIn has become the go-to for job recruiters everywhere.
-Your profile information, LinkedIn connections, and recommendations have become a factor in hiring processes and could be the ticket for your next great job.
+LinkedIn has become the go-to platform for job recruiters everywhere.
+Your profile information (job experience, accomplishments, interests, etc.), connections, and recommendations have become a factor in hiring processes and could be the ticket for your next great job.

 Lately, LinkedIn has been in the news for its acquisition by Microsoft.
-The company that brought us Windows purchased LinkedIn for $26.2 million 2 weeks ago.
+The company that brought us Microsoft purchased LinkedIn for $26.2 million in 2016.
 Not only was the price high, but so was the competition.

 LinkedIn’s filing with the U.S. Securities and Exchange Commission revealed that Microsoft fiercely outbid other tech giants, including Google and Facebook, among other large corporations.

-With a battle that intense, one can only imagine the massive power and impact the online network has on professionals world over to have such large tech companies bidding over it in billions of dollars.
+With a battle that intense, one can only imagine the massive power and impact the online network has on professionals worldwide to have such large tech companies bidding over it in billions of dollars.

-LinkedIn is home to over 433 million users and counting.
-In tech terms, that's gold.
-The number of users is now coveted over revenue, as that's where the real value lies.
-With Microsoft's acquisition, the network will likely be integrated with other Microsoft products that include Windows, Skype, and, most importantly, Microsoft Office Tools.
+LinkedIn is home to over 774 monthly million users and counting.
+In tech terms, that’s gold.
+The number of users is now coveted over revenue, as that’s where the real value lies.
+With Microsoft’s acquisition, the network has been integrating with other Microsoft products that include Microsoft Office, for example, and, most importantly, will benefit from all of their current users.

 Already, many job recruiters require applicants to apply through LinkedIn.
 The integration of products might mean more use and relevance of LinkedIn than ever before.